 RSAs are grants of shares of our common stock that vest in accordance with terms and conditions established by the Company's Board of Directors.
 Recipients of RSAs generally will have voting and dividend rights with respect to such shares upon grant without regard to vesting, unless the RSA agreement provides otherwise.
 Shares of restricted stock that do not vest are subject to forfeiture.
-In September 2020, we granted 123,501 RSAs outside of our 2020 Plan.
-Seventy percent of these RSAs was vested on the date of grant and the remainder is scheduled to vest 120 days following the grant date.
-The following table summarizes RSA activity and related information for the three and nine months ended September 30, 2020:
+In September 2020, we granted 123,501 RSAs outside of our 2020 Plan, 98,450 of which were fully vested on the date of grant and the remainder of which is scheduled to vest 120 days following the grant date.
+In December 2020, we granted 12,000 RSAs outside of our 2020 Plan, all of which were fully vested on the date of grant.
+The following table summarizes RSA activity and related information for the year ended December 31, 2020:

-September 30, 2020

-Three Mo nths End led Nine Months Ended

-Number of Shares Grant ghted-Average t Date Fair Value Per Share Number of Shares ighted-Average t Date Fair Value Per Share
+Number of Shares Weighte Date Fai d-Average Grant r Value Per Share

-Balance at beginning of period \$ \$
+Balance at beginning of period \$

-Granted 123,501 \$ 4.00 123,501 \$ 4.00
+Granted 135,501 \$ 3.91

-Vested (86,450) \$ 4.00 (86,450) \$ 4.00
+Vested (98,450) \$ 3.88

-Balance at end of period 37,051 \$ 4.00 37,051 \$ 4.00
+Balance at end of period 37,051 \$ 4.00